Boston has had only three murders this year. What is it doing right?

 Some of the crime statistics coming out of Boston lately have been almost hard to believe.

-Last year saw a historic low in shootings, with only 37 people murdered – compared with 200 or more in similar-size cities such as Detroit; Memphis, Tennessee; and Washington.
+Last year saw a historic low in shootings, with only 37 people killed – compared with 200 or more in similar-size cities such as Detroit; Memphis, Tennessee; and Washington.
 Remarkably, this year is even better.
-Murders are down 82%, according to the Boston Police Department – the biggest drop of any major city in the United States.
+Homicides are down 82%, according to the Boston Police Department – the biggest drop of any major city in the United States.
 Shooting incidents are down 44%.

 As of May, only three people have been murdered in Boston this year.